 Palm Patterns at Vero Beach Art Museum December 2012My image of Palm Patterns was juried into the Indian River Photo Club's Exhibition at the Vero Beach Art Museum in Florida, on display from 12-8-2012 to 1-6-2013.

-The next image I entered was "Palm Patterns", a colorful kaleidoscope image of branches of a small palm tree plant we had on our porch.
+The next image I entered was "Palm Patterns", a kaleidoscope of branches of a small palm tree plant we had on our porch.
 This was an experimental piece when I was learning to change colors and manipulate images with a program on the computer.

 Palm Patterns at Vero Beach Art Museum Exhibit 2012My image of Palm Patterns was juried into the Indian River Photo Club's Exhibition at the Vero Beach Art Museum in Florida, on display from 12-8-2012 to 1-6-2013.
 It was hung next to my friend Kathy's photo of a caracara.

 To my delight, my "Palm Patterns" photo was hung next to my friend Kathy's photo of a caracara bird!
 Kathy has been my mentor and friend through my photography journey.
 I was so happy she got juried in!

 Beginning of a Beautiful Night at Vero Beach Art Museum Dec 2012My image of Beginning of a Beautiful Night was juried into the Indian River Photo Club's Exhibition at the Vero Beach Art Museum in Florida, on display from 12-8-2012 to 1-6-2013.
 It received First Place in the Scapes category and was published in the Vero Beach Magazine in 2013.